 Next, think about all the new hobbies and passion projects people have taken up during the pandemic.
 In an effort to not go stir crazy, folks explored their inner chef, brewed their own beer, learned Zumba, attended online concerts and gobbled up virtual tours.

-Finally, while this pandemic has crushed our industry, many folks are doing just fine.
+Finally, while this pandemic has crushed the travel industry, many folks in other industries are doing just fine.
 They still have their jobs (or retirement income), the investments are soaring and they haven’t spent money on commuting, travel, dining out or entertainment.

 Add this up and we have a consumer group who hasn’t traveled in over a year, who’s eager to spend time with those they care about and wants to explore new passions with the wherewithal to make it all happen.